So truthfully, why does he pull away?

 It’s also hard for men to trust women.

 We all have many conflicting wants and interests.
-The lack of trust is normal – until it’s built up.
+The lack of trust is normal – until it’s built up over time.

 Remember though – even when there IS trust – pulling away is a normal and natural part of being a man.